DIY Goldfish in a Bag Soap for Kids: Melt and Pour Soap Tutorial

 Begin by weighing out the suspension soap base.
 Cut it into small chunks – so it melts more quickly at a lower temperature – and heat at 50% power in the microwave until almost completely melted through.
 (Alternately you can use a double boiler.)
 Watch the soap carefully so it doesn’t overheat.
 If it starts to bubble, remove it immediately from the heat source to avoid overheating.

-Allow the soap to cool slightly, until a think layer of soap starts to solidify on top of the soap.
+Allow the soap to cool slightly, until a thin layer of soap starts to solidify on top of the soap.
 Mix the soap again then slowly pour the soap into a bag.
 Be careful to pour the soap directly into the center of the bag so it doesn’t hit the sides going down.
 You may want to stop partially through the process to readjust the bag.
 If you don’t have a steady hand, place the bag in a dish that will hold the bag and still keep it slightly upright.

 Place your goldfish in the bag and use a pipette or chop stick to press the fish in the desired position against the very front of the bag.
 Leave the pipette in the bag to hold the fish in place until the fish stays in place upon removing the pipette.